andrea-tango/HaraliCU/README.md

 It has been conceived to overcome the limitations of the existing feature extraction and radiomics tools that cannot effectively manage the full-dynamics of grey-scale levels (i.e., 16 bit).

-This novel approach is a promising solution that might enable multi-scale radiomic analyses by properly combining several values of distance offsets, orientations, and window sizes.
+This novel approach is a promising solution that might effectively enable multi-scale radiomic analyses by properly combining several values of distance offsets, orientations, and window sizes.

   1. [References](#ref)
   2. [Required libraries](#lib)